area17/blast/README.md

 -   `layout` - Set the component layout in canvas area.
 Options are `fullscreen`, `padded`, `centered` (default).
 -   `status` - adds a status badge to the component story.
 Can be configured in the package config.
 See below for more info.
 -   `order` - Customize the order of each story.
 Supports float values.
 Defaults to alphabetical order.
--   `design` - a Figma url for the component
+-   `design` - a Figma url for the component or array of design parameters.
+You can read more about the supported options [here](https://storybookjs.github.io/addon-designs)
 -   `args` - an array of static data used to create storybook fields.
 You can read more about that [here](https://github.com/storybookjs/storybook/tree/main/app/server#server-rendering).
 The keys in the array are passed to the blade view and updated when the fields are updated in storybook.
 -   `argTypes` - an array to define the args used for the controls.
 You can read more about them [here](https://storybook.js.org/docs/react/api/argtypes)
 -   `actions.handles` - an array defining the events that are passed to the `@storybook-actions` addon.
 You can read more about actions [here](https://storybook.js.org/docs/react/essentials/actions) - See the Action Event Handlers heading.